Harshit-7373/Sydney-Events/README.md

 # Sydney Events 🎫🇦🇺

-A dynamic web application that automatically scrapes and displays upcoming events in **Sydney, Australia** using open-source tools.
+A dynamic web application that automatically scrapes and displays upcoming events in **Sydney** using open-source tools.

 ## 🌟 Features